Top 10 Best Web Application Firewalls (WAF) in 2025: Comprehensive Review

 • Cons: Limited customization of security policies.
 Vendor lock-in and potential privacy concerns.

 • Use Case: Ideal for small to medium-sized businesses and organizations looking for a quick and scalable solution.
+Among the best WAF options, cloud-based solutions are often preferred for their ease of use.

 b.
 Network-Based WAF